gitlabhq/gitlabhq/doc/development/testing_guide/end_to_end/quick_start_guide.md

 > We add the attributes above the existing attribute to keep them alphabetically organized.

-Then, let's initialize an instance variable for labels to allow an empty array as default value when such information is not passed during the resource fabricatioin, since this optional.
+Then, let's initialize an instance variable for labels to allow an empty array as default value when such information is not passed during the resource fabrication, since this optional.
 [Between the attributes and the `fabricate!` method](https://gitlab.com/gitlab-org/gitlab-ee/blob/1a1f1408728f19b2aa15887cd20bddab7e70c8bd/qa/qa/resource/issue.rb#L18), add the following:

 ```ruby
 def initialize